 3. AI ClickFix for computer-use agents

-Traditional ClickFix asks "Verify you are Human" to trigger a CAPTCHA flow.
-The agent-targeted variant inverts this: "Are you a Computer?" or "Verify you are a Robot".
-These lures specifically target computer-use AI agents that have been instructed to interact with web elements.
+Traditional ClickFix asks Verify you are Human to trigger a CAPTCHA flow.
+The agent targeted variant inverts the pattern: Are you a Computer or Verify you are a Robot.
+These lures specifically target computers using AI agents that have been instructed to interact with web elements.
+Think of the recent explosion of ClawdBot madness.

-A more sophisticated variant uses neutral semantic phrases like "Show Instructions" and "Begin Validation" instead of explicit verification language.
-These phrases bypass LLM safety classifiers that would normally refuse to interact with CAPTCHA-like flows.
-The page then directs the agent to open a terminal and paste malicious clipboard content.
+A more sophisticated variant uses neutral phrases like Show Instructions and Begin Validation instead of explicit verification language.
+These phrases bypass LLM safety classifiers which would normally refuse to interact with CAPTCHA-like flows.
+The page then directs the agent to open a terminal and paste malicious clipboard content and execute it.

 4. Fake AI tool typosquatting